kayadav/repo1/folder1/ReadMe2.txt

-This is my secound readMe file
+This is my secound readMe file.
-This is the secound line done
+This is the secound line done.